DiametrFQ/wireguard-gui-arch/README.md

 sudo pacman -Sy wireguard-tools
 ```

-Install app last realises and use .sh
+Install app last realises and use .sh.

-Or clone this repository and use 'npm run tauri dev'
+Or clone this repository and use 'npm run tauri dev'.